youwuyou/AISE/project_2/README.md

 python3 test.py --system=1
 ```

 This file will generate the a heat map of the approximated solution, as well as a gif showing the spatial-temporal evolution of the system.
 As we can see our approximation is of good quality, we can be reassured to further use the NN to compute derivatives.
+We also could visually already identify the first system to emerge from Burgers' equation, and the second system to be the Korteweg–De Vries equation (KdV equation) just from the animation and combined with the supplementary materials from the original paper [^1].
+These assumptions will later be confirmed in our "Results" section too.

 | System | Approximate Solution Heatmap | Solution Comparison |